JcaPetri/Apollo-System-MySql/README.md

 					In the Users Microservice you have the meaning of all person who can enter in the system to work with.
 					In the Articles Microservice you have the meaning of all the articles that the campany can handle, to sell, buy, or have to use.
 			Tips:
-				The ScopeIDn + BusinessUnitIDn combination can be the Kafka/rabbitMq topic.
+				The ScopeIDn + BusinessUnitIDn + TableIDn combination can be the Kafka/rabbitMq topic.

 		SysBaseElementLanguages_Tbl
 			Contains the meaning of the diccionary in another languages than the default.
-			In this table you have to comply with the same rules as the TBaseElement table.
+			In this table you have to comply with the same rules as the SysBaseElements_Tbl.
 			Important Clarification: the values IdNum, ScopeIDn, CompanyIDn = are always equal to the ApplTDataElement table.
 									 These columns are put in this table only to ensure integrity and that there are no duplicates.
 		    The key for each record:
 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
-			  	IDNum			--> Is the number unique autonumerical value.
+			  	-- This three values are defined by the user.
+			  	BaseElementLanguageIDn	--> the IdNum of the element that has another languages meaning.
 It is created in the SysBaseElements_Tbl.
-				-- This two values are defined by the user.
-			  	IDName     		-> is the readable code by the user.
+			  	NameID     		-> is the readable code by the user.
-			  	LanguageIDn 	-> the Name must be unique for the new Language.
-It must be diferent from the default language.
+			  	LanguageIDn 	-> the LanguagesIDn must be diferent from the default language.
 			  	-- This two values are set by the system automaticaly, and are the same as the SysBaseElement_Tbl.
 For do that use the IdNum.
-			  	BaseElementLanguageIDn	--> the IdNum of the element that has another langueges.
 			  	ScopeIDn     	-> the Name must be unique for the application Scope, usually a Table.
 			  	BusinessUnitIDn	-> the Name must be unique for the BusinessUnit.
 			Common Field/Columns for all tables